25prabhu10/notes/docs/Concepts/Application_Security/Authentication.md

 Missing functional level access control occurs when users can perform functions they have not been authorised for when resources can be accessed by an authorised user s

-- functional level access control is missing when access checks have not been implemented or when a protection mechanism exists but is not properly configured
+- Functional level access control is missing when access checks have not been implemented or when a protection mechanism exists but is not properly configured

-- an attacker could fauj request in order to access functionality without proper authorisation. an attacker could gain access to the administrative panel of your application. and employee from the sales department could view information from the financial department.
+- An attacker could fauj request in order to access functionality without proper authorisation. an attacker could gain access to the administrative panel of your application. and employee from the sales department could view information from the financial department

 Prevention:

-- protect all business functions using a role based authorisation mechanism, server side. authorisation should be implemented using centralised authorisation routing. deny access by default
+- protect all business functions using a role based authorisation mechanism, server side.
+Authorisation should be implemented using centralised authorisation routing.
+Deny access by default

 - all business functions should be authorised
 - implement authorisation using a role based mechanism
-- you centralised authorisation proteins. easy-to-use external module
+- you centralised authorisation proteins.
+Easy-to-use external module
 - deny access by default
 - perform access control server side